 By Council Regulation (EU) No. 2022/576 of 8 April 2022, the EU introduced a prohibition on providing access after 16 April 2022 to EU ports to any vessel registered under the flag of Russia as well as to vessels that have changed their Russian flag or their registration to the flag or register of any other State after 24 February 2022.
-By Council Regulation (EU) No. 2022/1269 of 21 July 2022, this prohibition was extended to providing access after 29 July 2022 to locks in the territory of the EU to any vessel registered under the flag of Russia, with the exception of access to locks for the purpose of leaving the territory of the EU.

 An exception applies with respect to vessels in need of assistance seeking a place of refuge or in cases of emergency port calls for reasons of maritime safety, or for saving life at sea.
-In addition, EU Member States may authorise a vessel to access an EU port or lock if such access is necessary for (1) the purchase, import or transport into the EU of natural gas and oil, including refined petroleum products, titanium, aluminium, copper, nickel, palladium and iron ore, as well as certain listed chemical and iron products (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), (2) the purchase, import or transport of pharmaceutical, medical, agricultural and food products, including wheat and fertilisers whose import, purchase and transport is allowed under the EU sanctions against Russia, (3) humanitarian purposes, (4) transport of nuclear fuel and other goods strictly necessary for the functioning of civil nuclear capabilities, or (5) the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022.
-Furthermore, by Council Regulation (EU) 2022/1269 of 21 July 2022, the EU introduced the ability for EU Member States to authorise vessels that have changed their Russian flag or their registration, to the flag or register of any other state prior to 16 April 2022, to access a port or lock if (1) a Russian flag or registration was required by contract and (2) the access is necessary for the unloading of goods strictly necessary for the completion of renewable energy projects in the EU, provided that the import of such goods is not otherwise prohibited under Council Regulation (EU) No. 833/2014 (as amended).
+In addition, EU Member States may authorise a vessel to access an EU port if such access is necessary for (1) the purchase, import or transport into the EU of natural gas and oil, including refined petroleum products, titanium, aluminium, copper, nickel, palladium and iron ore, as well as certain listed chemical and iron products (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), (2) the purchase, import or transport of pharmaceutical, medical, agricultural and food products, including wheat and fertilisers whose import, purchase and transport is allowed under the EU sanctions against Russia, (3) humanitarian purposes, (4) transport of nuclear fuel and other goods strictly necessary for the functioning of civil nuclear capabilities, or (5) the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022.